WARBLER GRAND TOUR

 To start the Warbler Grand Tour, Fly into Cincinnati/Northern Ken

 tucky International Airport (CVG).
 First, we’ll meet group at airport at 2:00 PM and drive to Lexington, KY.
 Second, check into hotel and off to dinner.
-Third, enjoy easy evening birding at Jacobson Park or East Fork State Park.
-(D) Checklist – East Fork SP Checklist – Jacobson Park
+Third, enjoy easy evening birding at a Lexington Hotspot.
+(D)

-Our first day in the field is in the beautiful Red River Gorge area inside the Daniel Boone National Forest.
+Our first full day in the field is in the beautiful Red River Gorge area inside the Daniel Boone National Forest.
 Most importantly, we will be in the northern most range for some southern warblers.
-Target birds include Swainson’s, Worm-eating, Hooded Warblers and Louisiana Waterthrush.
+Target birds include Louisiana Waterthrush, Swainson’s, Worm-eating, and Hooded Warblers.
 Other targets include Carolina Chickadee, Carolina Wren and Acadian Flycatcher.

 Henslow’s Sparrow